 \subsection{The holonomies on $L^2(\ca )$}

-Let $p$ be a path on $M$ parameterized by $\gamma:[a,b]\to M $, and assume that this parametrization is by arc length with respect to the metric $g$.
+Let $p$ be a path on $M$ parameterised by $\gamma:[a,b]\to M $, and assume that this parametrisation is by arc length with respect to the metric $g$.
 We want to define the expectation value of the holonomy with respect to a vector $\xi \in L^2 (\ca)$ via

 The question is of course, if the expression converges.
 This is where the condition $\sum_i^\infty \| e_i\|_\infty^2 <\infty $ becomes crucial.
 This condition basically ensures that the corrections to the expectation value becomes small as $k$ becomes big.